AI Answer Labdefinitions

 Your visibility now shifts in two new ways:

-Answer / citation drift (model-driven): This happens even when the user and query stay constant.
-The AI may rotate citations because retrieval results, relevance scores, embeddings, freshness signals, or model sampling vary from run to run.
-You can appear in one answer, drop out in the next, then reappear minutes later — not because your authority changed, but because the model’s retrieval pipeline isn’t deterministic.
+Answer / ranking drift (model-driven): This happens even when the user and query stay constant.
+The AI may rotate which sources it pulls in because retrieval results, relevance scores, embeddings, freshness signals, or model sampling vary from run to run.
+You can appear in one answer, drop out in the next, then reappear minutes later, not because your authority changed, but because the model’s retrieval pipeline isn’t deterministic.

 These forces affect visibility in different ways.
 Personalization filters who sees you.
 Drift affects how often you’re selected when you’re eligible.
 Naming which one you’re experiencing turns vague “AI is chaotic” complaints into clear diagnostics you can actually act on.